New York limousine crash victims included newlyweds, brothers

 LIMOUSINE CRASHES IN NEW YORK, KILLING 20, AFTER FAILING TO STOP AT INTERSECTION, OFFICIALS SAY

-Other victims also have been named - including parents Adam and Abby Jackson.
+Other victims also have been named - including parents Abby and Adam Jackson.

 “Archer, 4 years old, Elle, 16 months, tragically lost their parents, Adam and Abby, on October 6th in a horrific car accident,” a GoFundMe page says.